Bourbon for Good: The Maker’s Mark B Corp Journey

 While that requires an upfront investment that's at least more expensive in the short term, “we think it's the right thing to do,” he adds.

-Other projects include working with partners like the University of Kentucky (UK) for the world’s first comprehensive white oak genome mapping effort and developing the world’s largest white oak repository, as a UK press release notes.
-White oak is used to create barrels to age Maker’s Mark bourbon.
+Other projects include working with partners like the University of Kentucky (UK) for the world's first comprehensive white oak genome mapping effort and developing the world's largest repository of the American white oak species, as a UK press release notes.
+American white oak trees are used to create barrels to age Maker's Mark bourbon.

 “It will be a research forest for the health, vibrancy, and flavor understanding of American white oak for the next 100 years,” says Samuels.

-Maker’s Mark has also been expanding its glass recycling capabilities as part of its zero-landfill initiative.
+Maker's Mark has also engaged in environmental practices like expanding its glass recycling capabilities as part of its zero-landfill initiative.
 Rather than shipping bottles back to the manufacturer as it had in the past, the brand has been using an on-site pulverizer to create a sand-like material.
-That material can then be used in many ways, such as for the distillery’s on-site trail system, as well as for public garden projects.
+That material can then be used in many ways, such as for the distillery's on-site trail system, as well as for public garden projects.

 This recycling program has also recently included a pilot partnership with Kroger to collect glass from consumers for pulverizing and then re-use, explains Samuels.